top of page

 HOW & WHY

-Obedience training is one of the best things you can do for your dog and yourself.
+Obedience training is one of the best things you can do for you and your dog.
 It opens up a line of communication between the two of you that is necessary for your dog to understand your instructions.

 Obedience training is also an easy way to establish a social hierarchy.
 Obeying to orders, your dog is showing compliance and respect for you.

 If you feel like you need help, do not hesitate to enrol your dog in an obedience class to learn the basics.
 However, it is best to begin training in a familiar area for your dog and with the least amount of distraction possible.
 Once your dog becomes responsive to commands at home, try them in a different area.
 Progressively introducing distractions will eventually make your dog responsive in any context.
 When you choose a word for an order, stick to it.
-Do not say ‘No’, ‘Stop that’ and ‘Get off’ for the same order, as it doesn’t make any sense to your dog.
+Do not say ‘No stop that’ and ‘Get off’ for the same order, as it doesn’t make any sense to your dog.
 Those are three different orders.
-Just simply us one word “NO”!
+Just simply use one word “NO”

 Keep the obedience training sessions short and always end on a positive note.
 Try and integrate training into your daily routine, such as when you feed your dog.